 The Centre has greatly expanded and over the years, the services provided have developed to meet the changing nature of police work.

 See our facilities through our 360 degree virtual tours:

 You can also get a feel for the Centre by watching our short promotional films, links at the bottom of this page.

-Today St Andrews can accommodate and treat up to a maximum of 77 patients over a two week period (the general length of stay for a serving officer).
+Today St Andrews can accommodate and treat up to a maximum of 92 patients over a two week period (the general length of stay for a Serving Officer).
 Accommodation can range from single/double or twin bedrooms plus a cottage enabling families to stay for those people who would otherwise not be able to attend due to child care responsibilities.

-B&B - Rooms are available each weekend from February 3rd until December 8th 2017, still at the highly competitive rate of £100 for a double room or £80 single for Friday & Saturday nights.
+B&B - Rooms are available each weekend, at the highly competitive rate from £140 for a double room or from £120 single, for Friday & Saturday nights.
 For further information about our B&B weekends, click here.

 Drone footage - St Andrews